10 Best Herbal Syrups For Chronic Bronchitis

 eucalyptus globulus syrup

-Eucalyptus globulus, commonly known as the Australian eucalyptus, is often used in herbal syrups to support respiratory health, including the management of chronic bronchitis.
+Eucalyptus globulus, commonly known as the Australian eucalyptus, has been widely used in herbal medicine for its respiratory benefits, including its potential to alleviate symptoms of chronic bronchitis.

 2. Thyme (Thymus vulgaris)